 Being a carer can sometimes be exhausting and it’s important to recognise when you need a break.
 Organising some respite care for your relative can provide some well-deserved time-off for yourself.
 You can read more about the importance of looking after yourself as a carer in our guide on Care for the Carer.

 There are a number of options for respite care for your relative in Hertfordshire.
-This page will go through your options and how to organise the care, including respite care home day homes, at day care centres, and in your relative’s own home.
+This page will go through your options and how to organise the care, including at care homes, day care centres and in your relative’s own home.

 If you are finding yourself worn-out and in need of some support, you may also be interested in reading more about Carer Support Groups in Hertfordshire, who can support you in your caring role.

 Many of Hertfordshire’s care homes and nursing homes offer short term respite care.
 This can be for as little as a day, or as long as for a few weeks, depending on your needs.
 It can also be a means of your relative getting to see and experience different care homes, which may help in choosing a potential care home for the future.

 When selecting a respite care home for your relative to visit, there are a few key considerations to take into account.
 The first thing to check is that the home can meet any of your relative’s specific care needs, such as dementia or limited mobility.
 Other things to check include the length of stay that they can accommodate and the CQC rating of the home.

 Below you can find two directories listing care and nursing homes in Hertfordshire that offer respite care.
 In addition to the CQC ratings, these directories also have their own ratings systems that you should consult when making your decision.